muniahmed/virtual-assistant/README.md

 A virtual assistant that can do some simple tasks from voice commands.

-Can:
+Currently, it can:
--Open a calculator
+* Open a calculator
--Inspire you
+* Inspire you
--Open YouTube and GitHub
+* Open YouTube and GitHub
--Tell you who made it :)
+* Tell you who made it :)